Great Australian Bight Alliance

-The Wilderness Society is powered by over 30,000 Australians from all walks of life.
+The Wilderness Society is powered by thousands of Australians from all walks of life.
 We work to support the living world that makes all life possible.
 (Including our own.)

 Together, we're taking on transnational corporations, rogue operators, and the armies of lobbyists and politicians who defend them.
 From the corridors of Canberra to the streets of your town, we’re here to change the system.